Ethereum Review 2025: Investment Guide

 3. DeFi Total Value Locked (TVL) Correlation

-As the foundation layer for DeFi, Ethereum benefits from the growth of decentralised finance through increased network usage and ETH demand:
+As the foundation layer for DeFi, Ethereum benefits from the growth of decentralised finance.
+This happens through increased network usage and ETH demand:

 - Collateral Demand: ETH used as collateral in lending protocols